GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-openssl [v0.8.23](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.23){target=_blank} released on Jun 20 2023.
+This document describes lua-resty-openssl [v0.8.25](https://github.com/fffonion/lua-resty-openssl/releases/tag/0.8.25){target=_blank} released on Sep 05 2023.

 <hr />